Skip to main content

 Based on current court precedents, including New Wave Acupuncture v.
 Geico, the chiropractic fee schedule rates are mandatory for acupuncture services in no-fault cases.
 The courts have made clear that insurance carriers are not required to justify this rate structure, as it is established as a matter of law.

-If you’re an acupuncture provider or patient dealing with no-fault insurance billing disputes, or if you’ve been injured in an accident and need guidance on your treatment options and insurance coverage, don’t navigate these complex waters alone.
+If you’re an acupuncture provider or patient dealing with no-fault insurance billing disputes, or if you’ve been injured in an accident and need guidance on your treatment options and insurance coverage, don’t address these complex waters alone.
 Call 516-750-0595 to speak with an experienced attorney who understands both the medical and legal aspects of personal injury cases in New York.
 Our team can help ensure you receive the compensation and care you deserve while complying with all applicable legal requirements.

 Legal Update (February 2026): The fee schedules and reimbursement rates referenced in this 2009 post have been subject to multiple regulatory amendments and updates over the past 17 years.
 Practitioners should verify current fee schedule provisions, as the Department of Financial Services has implemented various adjustments to no-fault reimbursement rates and billing procedures since this decision.
 Additionally, subsequent court decisions and regulatory changes may have modified the standards for acupuncture reimbursement discussed in this analysis.